Morinari Watanabe

 Watanabe is the ninth president of the FIG and its first Asian president.
 In October 2018, the International Olympic Committee elected him as a new member.
 He was also appointed an executive board member of Tokyo 2020.
+In September 2024, he was announced as one of seven candidates in the running to succeed Thomas Bach as IOC president.
+During the 144th IOC Session in March 2025, he got four votes, with Kirsty Coventry winning the election.